seapagan/grantramsay.dev/README.md

 ## Stack

 Written completely in ReactJS, pulling data from a local file for each project.
 It will also pull repo details from Github for each project if appliciable.
+The project is full responsive and mobile-friendly.